probe-rs/probe-rs/cargo-embed/README.md

 4. `.embed.*`
 5. Default configuration

-Instead of a TOML file, you can also use a INI/JSON/HJSON/YAML file.
+Instead of a TOML file, you can also use a JSON or YAML file.
 Choose what suits you best!

 You can find all available options in the [default.toml](src/config/default.toml).
 Commented out options are the ones that are `None` by default.